ashenone-arch/My_claw_skill/skill-sync/REFERENCE.md

         content = r.read().decode('utf-8')

     for line in content.split('\n'):
-        if 'equity-deep' in line:
-            assert 'v2.1' in line, f'equity-deep version wrong: {line}' if 'skill-sync' in line:
+        if 'my-skill' in line:
-            assert 'v1.2' in line, f'skill-sync version wrong: {line}' return True
+            assert 'v1.0' in line, f'my-skill version wrong: {line}' return True
 ```